tisan-das/tisan-das.github.io/_posts/2025-05-22-DDIA-Chapter-5.md

 published: true
 ---

-In this blog post, we would try to get an overview of the replication, and different scenarios that we would need to consider while picking up a replication solution.
+In this blog post, we would try to get an overview of how replication works in replicated systems, and different scenarios that we would need to consider while picking up a replication solution.
 The discussions here would later help us to dig deep into the implementation of such replicated systems.

 ### Types of distributed systems: